 Next steps

-Now that your project is set up to automatically track test coverage, some things you might want to do next include:
+Now that your project is set up to automatically to track test coverage, you can:

-- Get badged - Add a nifty “coverage” badge to your repo’s README.
+- Get badged adds a nifty “coverage” badge to your repo’s README.

-- Configure PR comments - Inform collaborators of changes to test coverage before merging.
+- Configure PR comments informs team members of changes to test coverage before merging.

-- Set up pass/fail checks - Block merging unless coverage thresholds are met.
+- Set up pass/fail checks blocks merging unless coverage thresholds are met.

-- Explore more complex scenarios - Leverage parallelism for larger projects.
+- Explore more complex scenarios leverages parallelism for larger projects.

 Start with the Coveralls docs here.